 In a nutshell – Learn Photography!

 Don’t hesitate to seek out a mentor or ask advice from people who have worked with photography over a long period of time.
-Be part of a photographic community, like ABC Open!
+Be part of a photographic community!
 Not only will you be able to publish your photos for the rest of the country to see, you’ll be part of an active group that offers feedback on how great you are going.
 You can learn new things to help you improve your technique, and you might even make some new photography buddies.

 Getting an online portfolio review is another, probably the quickest and surest way to improve your photography.
 This service is not just for the advanced photographers.
 Beginners, intermediate and advanced photographers can all benefit from a portfolio review.
 The real purpose is to show you where you are, and where to go to learn the next step so that you can continue to improve.